Scientific names: Hypophthalmichthys nobilis, Mylopharyngodon piceus, Ctenopharyngodon idella, Hypophthalmichthys molitrix

 - Silver carp are smaller with fused gill rakers.

-- Black carp are black in color with a more cylindrical body.
+- Black carp are black with a more cylindrical body.
 They grow to 3-4 feet long, ranging from 30 to 150 pounds.

 - Grass carp are golden brown or silvery, without barbels.
 They grow up to 3 feet and 65 pounds.